brucefan1983/GPUMD/developers/readme.md

 * Units for inputs and outputs should be specified in the user manual.

-* Internally, we use the fwollowing basic units:
+* Internally, we use the following basic units:
   * Energy: eV
   * Legnth: Angstrom
   * Mass: Dalton